industria-elearning/moodle-local-socialcert/README.md

 ## Installation
 1. Copy this plugin into `local/socialcert`.
 2. Visit **Site administration → Notifications** to complete the installation.
-3. Go to **Site administration → Plugins → Local plugins → SocialCert** and configure:
+3. Go to **Site administration → Plugins → Local plugins → Share Certificate AI** and configure:
    - **LinkedIn organization ID** (`organizationid`).

 > If `organizationid` is empty, the button will not be displayed.